Will you research my family tree for me?

 A copier is available to print scanned images for a small fee.
 We recommend taking photos with your cell phone or other device.
 A USB flash drive is required for using the microfilm reader.
 For books in the Eastern Shore Room a book edge scanner is available.
 The scanner requires a flash drive or mobile device with a QR code reader.
 Patrons are responsible for adhering to copyright rules and regulations.

-Heritage Center staff may be able to make copies of archival and special collections material for you.
-Please contact us before your visit to request archival or special collections material.
+Heritage Center staff may be able to make copies of archival and special collections material for you for a fee.
+Appointments are required for access to archival and/or special collections material.

 I have a box of old photos/documents/newspaper clippings.
 Can you scan them for me?